?

 If possible, we recommend replacing your inkjet cartridges before they run out.
 This will prevent the ink from drying in the printhead between replacements.

-It may be that there is a problem with the communication link between the cartridge and your printer – this can sometimes be caused by dirt, such as dust or even a fingerprint, on the copper contact plate on the cartridge.
-We recommend following the instructions below to resolve this problem:
+It may be that there is a problem with the communication link between the cartridge and your printer – this can sometimes be caused by dirt, dust or even a fingerprint on the copper contact plate on the cartridge.

 Firstly, place some newspaper down to capture any ink spillage, then simply remove the cartridge from your printer and switch your printer off.
 Using a piece of slightly damp kitchen paper, gently wipe the copper plate to remove any dust or dirt and then allow the chip to dry fully.
 Once the chip is completely dry, reinstall the cartridge into your printer and switch the printer back on.
-We recommend that you run the print head cleaning programme on your printer to clean the heads and push the ink through.
-For best results, you should run the programme three to four times.

 If the problem is not resolved, please contact our friendly ink specialists for some further advice.

 Here at Dottyink we have a close, long-standing relationship with our suppliers, who manufacture high-quality, reliable cartridges.
-If you have had a poor experience with compatible cartridges in the past, we highly recommend trying our premium, own-brand cartridges; and with a 12-month guarantee, what have you got to lose?
+If you have had a poor experience with compatible cartridges in the past, we highly recommend trying our premium, own-brand cartridges; and with a 12-month guarantee – what have you got to lose?